Five on a Hike Together: Plot

 The children report the incident to a village policeman, but he accuses them of lying and informs them the escapee has been caught.
 Julian decides they should hike to a ruined house called Two-Trees, located at Gloomy Water, a marshy lake higher on the moors.
-That night, Julian deduces that Dick's message is instructions to find stolen goods from a robbery by a prisoner called Nailer and that the loot is hidden in a boat called the Saucy Jane.
+That night, Julian deduces that the message is instructions to find stolen goods from a robbery by a prisoner called Nailer and that the loot is hidden in a boat called the Saucy Jane.

-The following day, Maggie and Dirty Dick come to Gloomy Water to search for the loot and are annoyed to see the children there.
+The following day, Dirty Dick arrives at Gloomy Water with a woman called Maggie, to search for the loot and are annoyed to see the children there.
 The Five paddle into the lake on a raft but do not find anything.
 They conclude that “Tall Stone”, one of the clues written on the paper given to Dick, is a landmark that will help guide them to the location of the Saucy Jane.
 The next morning, they locate the Saucy Jane at the bottom of the lake, at which point Maggie and Dirty Dick appear in a boat but row back to shore after Julian says the children will be returning to school tomorrow.
 Julian dives to the bottom of the lake and finds a bag of loot, but cannot remove it.
 The Five return on the raft near midnight, and Julian and Dick dive to the boat to haul up the loot, which is jewellery stolen from the Queen of Fallonia.

-After recovering the jewels, the Five evade Maggie and Dick and walk to the village of Reebles to call Mr. Gaston, who then drives them to a police station, where the children hand over the jewels and tell their story.
-Maggie and Dirty Dick, stuck in the marshland, are arrested.
-The police promise to drive the children back to their schools by a 3pm deadline.
+After recovering the jewels, the Five evade Maggie and Dirty Dick and walk to the village of Reebles to call Mr Gaston, who then drives them to a police station, where the children hand over the jewels and tell their story.
+Maggie and Dirty Dick, stuck in the marshland, are arrested and the police promise to drive the children back to their schools.